EarthPol/earthpol.com/docs/mcMMO/McmmoOverview.md

 The Crossbows skill focuses on the effective use of crossbows in combat, allowing players to gain experience by shooting mobs with their crossbow.
 As players level up in this skill, they become more proficient in utilizing crossbows for ranged attacks.

-A key feature of the Crossbows skill is Trickshot, a passive ability that enables players to shoot bolts at a shallow angle, causing them to ricochet off blocks.
-The effectiveness of Trickshot increases with skill rank, allowing for more bounces and providing players with additional opportunities to hit targets from unexpected angles.
+A key feature of the Crossbows skill is Trickshot, a passive ability that enables players to shoot bolts at a shallow angle, causing them to ricochet off blocks. **Trickshots will work in PvP.** The effectiveness of Trickshot increases with skill rank, allowing for more bounces and providing players with additional opportunities to hit targets from unexpected angles.
 This skill is ideal for those looking to incorporate precision and strategy into their ranged combat.

 ### Excavation